M: Mick McManus

 Mick McManus made many television appearances in clothes, most unusual for the majority of wrestlers.
 He hob-nobbed it with The Beatles and was interviewed on the Eamon Andrews Show.
 He appeared as a porcelain expert on Going For A Song, and when the BBC’s main Saturday night show, The Generation Game, did a wrestling feature, who was there to be seen wrestling, for once by the rules, and on a cheap-skate mat rather than proper wrestling ring, but the niggly Anglo-Irishman from New Cross.
 Many charity appearances at fetes and football matches did much to raise the profile of the sport.

 His in-ring performance was well thought out, carefully crafted to arouse the ire of the audience.
 None sneered better than a victorious Mick, and none squealed more satisfyingly when his ears were pulled!
 He successfully put himself across as a man without a single redeeming feature, claiming frequent lucky verdicts, as well as regional, national and European titles.
 If truth be told, it is hard to identify any true skills or agility that elevated his performance above the level of contemporaries such as Joe Murphy, Johnny Kwango or Tug Holton.
-But he was the perfect professional, travelling widely and reliably to contribute diligently to the national Joint Promotions operation, a fact graciously acknowledged by one sixties Scottish journalist.
+But he was the perfect professional, travelling widely and reliably to contribute diligently to the national Joint Promotions operation.

 In addition to unceasing victories over heavier and seemingly more skilful opponents, Mick McManus also flaunted, as far as fans were concerned, a unique privilege to highlight his own status within the business.
 He was very often involved in the second bout of the evening.
 This was not really satisfactory for die-hard fans used to the discipline of their main event featuring after the interval, but Mick would be seen, before nine o'clock, in his trademark open-necked light shirts, shooting off from halls throughout the south of England in the company of his driver, the late Sydenham middleweight Robby Baron, who had been involved in the curtain-raiser.